 If the Canadian company uses and registered the trademark in different class of goods or service, you may still use the mark in you business.
 If both you and the Canadian company have same type of business or product, and you are a senior user of the trademark, you should file an opposition to...Read more »

 Let's say I have a website with two different pages: A and B. I have copyrighted material on A, but not on B. I want to put ads on my website to make some money.If I want to put ads on B, do I need permission to use the images on A even though I don't use them on A?
-Since they're still on the same...
+Since they're...
 Read more »

 Copyright law prohibits unauthorized use and reproduction of copyrighted material without authorization.
 When you put copyrighted material on your webpage, you used and reproduced it.
 Therefore, you have infringed copyright, regardless people's viewing or not.